 What does the APH Transition Care Management Program involve?
 Below are six key elements:

-- Transitions patients safely from SNF to home environment.
+- Transitions patients safely from SNF to the home environment.

 - Transports them to their home or to their primary care provider, as needed.